tomstowell99/Pewlett-Hackard-Analysis/README.md

       * There a not a great deal of employees in the pipeline in comparison to those that are retiring.
 For example there are 24,926 Senior Staff that will be retiring soon and we have only identified 155 for the mentorship program.

-      * Of those employees we have identified for the Mentorship program. the majority already hold a Senior position.
-So there may be little value to including them             in this program if our goal is to promote them to a role they already have attainted.
+      * Of those employees we have identified for the Mentorship program.
+The majority hold a Senior position but not all do.
+This may affect their ability to partake in the program.

      * Summary